k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 #### Which Process Populates the TDM_LU_TYPE_RELATION_EID?

 The TDM_LU_TYPE_RELATION_EID is populated by carrying out a sync on the parent LUI.
-The **fnEnrichmentChildLink** enrichment function is attached to the root table of each parent LU.
+The **fnEnrichmentChildLink** enrichment function must be attached to the root (FABRIC_TDM_ROOT) or TDM_LU_TYPE_RELATION_EID LU tables of each parent LU.
 It populates the TDM_LU_TYPE_RELATION_EID table with the parent-child link IDs except for [delete only tasks](/articles/TDM/tdm_gui/19_delete_only_task.md) or [reserve only tasks](/articles/TDM/tdm_gui/20_reserve_only_task.md)  where no data is extracted from the data sources.
 This function runs on the parent LU.
 The SQL queries are populated in the [trnChildLink](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnchildlink) translation to get the child IDs of the task's child LUs.
 The related child IDs are populated on each parent LUI.

 #### TDM_LU_TYPE_RELATION_EID Structure